NoriSte/figma-to-xstate/README.md

   - [ ] Swap overlay
   - [ ] Close overlay
 - [ ] Support for multiple prototypes in the same page
-- [ ] Support for custom prototype starting points
+- [ ] Support for custom prototype starting points (frames or elements)
+- [ ] Support for frames and elements with the same name
 - [ ] Export XState V5 machine